 Students are encouraged to submit final high school transcripts to Shoreline's Admissions Office.
 High school transcripts assist advisors of students seeking to transfer to four-year institutions to meet those institutions' admissions and graduation requirements.
-In addition, certain limited-entry programs at Shoreline such as Dental Hygiene and Nursing require high school transcripts of all applicants.

 STUDENTS WHO HAVE NOT GRADUATED FROM HIGH SCHOOL